nrusanov/we-are-sn-testing-project/Documents and templates/Test_Plan.md

 ##### 3.2. **FUNCTIONALITIES NOT TO BE TESTED**

-**Unit testing** - Unit testing is already performed by the development team and is considered done;
----
 Due to limited time for testing and since no such requirement is present in software documentation, the software won't be tested against browsers different from the ones in point 5 as per this test plan.